 If your household is determined to be eligible, we will schedule an orientation meeting.
 At this meeting, we will explain the rules and regulations of the program.
 You will receive a Housing Choice Voucher.
 When you receive the voucher, you will decide where you would like to live (you may stay in your current unit or move to a new unit).
 The rental unit you choose must be decent, safe and clean to qualify for assistance.

 After you decide where you want to live, the landlord must agree to work with the Rent Assistance Program.
-If the landlord agrees, you will ask the landlord to complete a Request for Lease Approval form and return it to the Neighborhood Services Department.
+If the landlord agrees, you will ask the landlord to complete a Request for Lease Approval form and return it to the Neighborhood and Community Services Department.

 A Rent Assistance Inspector will then contact the landlord to schedule a property inspection to make sure that the unit is decent, safe and clean.
 If it is, you will be approved to sign a lease with the landlord.
 Do not sign a lease before the unit passes this inspection.
 The first lease must be for one year.